ElektraInitiative/libelektra/doc/help/kdb-list-tools.md

 ## SEE ALSO

-- `kdb list-commands` for internal kdb commands
+- `kdb list-commands` to list internal kdb commands